 There are exceptions to the Fourth Amendment where exigent circumstances dictate that an officer must proceed rapidly to prevent the removal or destruction of evidence.

-Exigent Circumstances: An emergency situation requiring swift action to prevent imminent danger to life or serious damage to property, or to forestall the imminent escape of a suspect, or destruction of evidence. (evidence being your animals, paraphernalia, etc.)
+Exigent Circumstances: An emergency situation requiring swift action to prevent imminent danger to life or serious damage to property, or to forestall the imminent escape of a suspect, or destruction of evidence (evidence being your animals, paraphernalia, etc.).

 Evidence is collected every time you write a notice, fine or talk to someone about a violation.
 You must have some evidence to justify your actions and report the same.

-Collection, security, examination and presentation of evidence is an expansive body of information and a wealth of information is available.
+The study of the collection, security, examination and presentation of evidence is an expansive body of information and a wealth of information is available.

 If you have an interest in the laws and rules regarding evidence the files below will get you started.